OpenBookPrices/openbookprices-api/README.md

 Integer.
 When the information was last updated.
 Seconds since epoch.

-### expires
+### ttl

 Integer.
-When the information expires and should no longer be considered fresh.
-Seconds since epoch.
-This value is generally also used for the HTTP Expires header.
+How many seconds from `updated` this information should be considered fresh for.

 ### status